Starting a new job

 A new job is an opportunity to reset.
 Psychologists call this the “fresh start effect”, which can motivate us to make positive changes in our habits.
 As you prepare for your new job, think about:

-• Habits you’d like to drop.
-Maybe you were answering emails outside of office hours in your last role or not taking lunch.
-Now is a great time to think about unhelpful habits you formed in previous roles that you’d like to change to support your ongoing success and well-being.
+• Habits you’d like to drop – Maybe you were answering emails outside of office hours in your last role or not taking lunch.
+Now is a great time to think about and change unhelpful habits you formed in previous roles.
+This will support your ongoing success and well-being.

-• Habits you want to nurture.
-Perhaps in your last role you had walking meetings, scheduled weekly informal coffee check-ins with colleagues or blocked time in your calendar for focused work.
-Hold onto and nurture those habits that supported your success and well-being in the past.
+• Habits you want to nurture – Perhaps in your last role you had walking meetings, scheduled weekly informal coffee check-ins with colleagues or blocked time in your calendar for focused work.
+Hold onto and nurture those habits that support your success and well-being.

 It’s important we hold ourselves accountable to sustain the habits we set for ourselves.
-Try setting time aside every week to reflect on where you’re at with dropping habits that aren’t helpful and nurturing, or creating positive ones.
-It can also help to find an accountability buddy as that can amplify your success by up to 95%.
+Try setting time aside every week to reflect on where you’re at with dropping unhelpful habits and nurturing or creating positive ones.
+It can also help to find an accountability buddy – this can amplify your success by up to 95%.

 On the job